 What the 2026 queue data shows

-Across the sample, 73.3% of customers who joined a queue were served, while 26.7% did not complete their visit.
+Across the paid-hub sub-sample, 73.3% of customers who joined a queue were served, while 26.7% did not complete their visit.
 That abandonment rate is the figure most operators underestimate.
 The longer a wait stretches without visible progress, the more likely a customer is to give up and leave.
 Decades of queueing theory show that perceived waiting, not only the minutes actually elapsed, drives that decision, which is why live position updates matter as much as raw speed.

 The sections below break the data down three ways: by industry, by notification channel, and by the behavioural patterns that separate venues with low walkaway rates from the rest.
 Each figure carries its sample size so you can judge how widely it generalises.